 EGL has first introduced diamond clarity rating and specializes in grading diamonds weighing less than a carat

-There are many more diamond certification companies around the world, however they do not carry a great deal of authority and as such, should be treated with caution.
+There are many more diamond certification companies around the world, however they do not carry a great deal of authority and as such, should be treated with caution when shopping for diamond engagement rings and diamond jewellery.

 Gia and AGS diamond certificates

-Less distinguished diamond certificates often assess a diamond as being anything from one to three colours or clarity grades higher, compared to a GIA or AGS certificate.
-This is why other websites may, on the face of it, seem to offer comparable diamonds at a better price (up to 10% cheaper), but in reality won’t be comparing equivalents.
+Less distinguished diamond certificates often assess a diamond as being anything from one to three colour or clarity grades higher, compared to a GIA or AGS certificate.
+This is why other websites may seem to offer comparable diamonds at a better price (up to 10% cheaper), but in reality won’t be comparing equivalents.

 For instance, if a G colour diamond graded from the GIA was graded at EGL, it could be graded as an E colour.
 So if you were to compare the price of an EGL E colour and a GIA E colour the price could be as much as 20% more, but it will not look the same.
 It would be cheaper to buy the GIA G colour than the EGL E colour and both would appear the same, so if you were to actually compare identical diamonds, the GIA certified diamond would be better priced.

-To illustrate how much price affects quality - A 1ct round diamond can vary between £2,500 and £20,000.
+Here is how much quality may affect diamond price - a 1ct round diamond can vary between £2,500 and £20,000.
 Both diamonds would weigh the same, however the diamond colour and diamond clarity would be different.
-That's why we recommend trusting only GIA and AGS, especially when buying via the internet.
+That's why we recommend trusting only GIA and AGS, especially when buying diamonds via the internet.

 Contact Us.
 Get in touch with one of our experts, we guarantee a reply within 5 working hours.
 No matter what the question we are here to help